[Added 10-11-2011 by L.L. No. 56-2011]

 The Board, on its own motion, may review a past or ongoing action of a public servant, in the same manner as a complaint received by the Board under Subsection A of this section.

-The Board’s staff may answer inquiries regarding the procedure involved in making a complaint alleging an ethical violation; however, the executive director, independent counsel and support staff shall not assist any person or entity, other than the Board and its members, in the preparation of a complaint against a public servant alleging a violation of the County’s Code of Ethics or other applicable provision of law governing conflicts of interest.
+The Board's staff may answer inquiries regarding the procedure involved in making a complaint alleging an ethical violation; however, the executive director, independent counsel and support staff shall not assist any person or entity, other than the Board and its members, in the preparation of a complaint against a public servant alleging a violation of the County's Code of Ethics or other applicable provision of law governing conflicts of interest.
 In the event the Board receives a complaint of misconduct in a form or format that is not acceptable to the Board, the Board's staff shall notify the complainant of the defect and advise the complainant of the proper form and procedures for lodging a complaint.